kenoz/SITS_utils/docs/source/intro.rst

 * The :mod:`sits` is the core module for requesting and downloading satellite time-series.
 It contains the following classes:

-    * The :class:`SITS.Csv2gdf` allows you to convert a csv table with coordinates into a geodataframe object.
+    * The :class:`sits.Csv2gdf` allows you to convert a csv table with coordinates into a geodataframe object.
-    * The :class:`SITS.StacAttack` requests STAC catalog to extract the satellite information needed.
+    * The :class:`sits.StacAttack` requests STAC catalog to extract the satellite information needed.
 It also applies binary masks and gap-fill the nodata pixels.
-    * The :class:`SITS.Labels` creates labels' image for training/testing.
+    * The :class:`sits.Labels` creates labels' image for training/testing.
-    * The :class:`SITS.Multiproc` enables the launch of `SITS.StacAttack` in a mutiprocessing mode.
+    * The :class:`sits.Multiproc` enables the launch of `SITS.StacAttack` in a mutiprocessing mode.

 * The :mod:`export` is a sub-module for loading netcdf file and exporting it as animated gif file.
 It contains the following class: